Taijasi-Kaveri/-Password-Manager-Chrome-Extension/README.md

 ## Installation
 To install this Chrome extension, follow these steps:

-i.
-Clone the repository to your local machine. ii.
-Open Google Chrome and navigate to the extensions settings (chrome://extensions). iii.
-Enable "Developer mode" by clicking the toggle switch in the top right corner. iv.
-Click "Load unpacked" and select the root directory of the cloned repository.
+1. Clone the repository to your local machine.
+2. Open Google Chrome and navigate to the extensions settings (chrome://extensions).
+3. Enable "Developer mode" by clicking the toggle switch in the top right corner.
+4. Click "Load unpacked" and select the root directory of the cloned repository.
-v.
-The extension should now be installed and visible in your browser toolbar.
+5. The extension should now be installed and visible in your browser toolbar.

 ## Usage
-i.
-To use the extension, simply click the extension icon in your browser toolbar. ii.
-This will open a popup window where you can search for stock symbols and view stock data. iii.
-You can also access the options page to customize the extension settings.
+1. To use the extension, simply click the extension icon in your browser toolbar.
+2. This will open a popup window where you can search for stock symbols and view stock data.
+3. You can also access the options page to customize the extension settings.

 ## Class Diagram
 Here is a class diagram for the Alpha Vantage API Chrome Extension: